sequana/pacbio_qc/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.9.0     First release of sequana_pacbio_qc using latest sequana rules and
+0.10.0    Update to use latest tools from sequana framework 0.9.0     First release of sequana_pacbio_qc using latest sequana rules and
           modules (0.9.5)
 ========= ====================================================================